 AGCs and CTCs (or designated pitch manager) – masks on at all times, red top

 - Secure help before the session from at least 2 to 3 parents per session to help with check-in/directions, and social-distancing requirements.
 Encourage volunteers to arrive 15–20 minutes early to be ready for incoming players (who are asked to arrive 10 minutes early).
 Our per-pitch maximum for safety managers (including AGCs) is currently 5 persons.

 - Determine mini-squads before the session and communicate these to coaches, safety-management officers (SMOs), and parents/players as needed.

 - Keep an accurate list of all players and any (pre-approved) spectators attending the session.
 Any last-minute changes need to be added to / deleted from these lists.

-- Help ensure that players do not pass check-in area if they are not yet fully ready to play (for instance, already in their boots and kit).
+- Help ensure that players do not pass the check-in area if they are not yet fully ready to play (for instance, already in their boots and kit).

 - Games must stay within your session’s start and end times.
 Do not allow players past the check-in area until the previous groups have left the pitch and no crossover contact is possible.

-- During session: Remind SMOs to keep 3 meters apart from other volunteers and players, to pay attention to player safety management throughout the session, and to help with safe exit and clean-up as session ends.
+- During session: Remind SMOs to keep 2 metres apart from other volunteers and players, to pay attention to player safety management throughout the session, and to help with safe exit and clean-up as session ends.
 They should also be available to chase down balls that are kicked out as long as they remain around the pitch perimeter only.

 - Encourage teams to disperse and leave directly as session ends, and make sure all players and adults follow the safe-exit routes.

 - After the session, collect and keep the mini-squad lists in a safe and easily accessed location in case they become necessary at some point in the future.

 - Ask that players arrive at most 10 minutes early, to minimise crowds.
 Be there 10 minutes early yourself to check in along with your child, and then, from your mini-pitch, help direct players to the correct mini-pitches to avoid mixing.